-[See Emergent Bilingual Students (All Grade Levels) and Special Programs (All Grade Levels)]
+[See Emergent Bilingual Students on page 61 and Special Programs on page 96.]

 A Student with Physical or Mental Impairments Protected under Section 504

 A student with a physical or mental impairment that substantially limits a major life activity, as defined by law-and who does not otherwise qualify for special education services-may qualify for protections under Section 504 of the Rehabilitation Act.